 This course introduces the principles and practices of polysomnography.
-Topics covered in the course include: The history of sleep medicine and the development of current sleep study techniques, conducting a patient sleep history, physiological aspects of sleep, identification of sleep stages, identification and diagnosis of sleep disorders, patient preparation, equipment setup and calibration, recording and monitoring techniques, documentatino, and professional issues pertaining to the field of polysomnography.
-The lab portion of the course will provide students hand son practice in the skills required in the sleep lab.
+Topics covered in the course include: The history of sleep medicine and the development of current sleep study techniques, conducting a patient sleep history, physiological aspects of sleep, identification of sleep stages, identification and diagnosis of sleep disorders, patient preparation, equipment setup and calibration, recording and monitoring techniques, documentation, and professional issues pertaining to the field of polysomnography.
+The lab portion of the course will provide students hands on practice in the skills required in the sleep lab.

-Prerequisite: SLEP 1100, MATH 1001 or higher math, and BIOL 1100K Offered: On demand
+Corequisite: None.
+Prerequisite: MATH 1001 or higher math.
+BIOL 1100K, and acceptance into the program.
+Offered: On demand

-SLEP 1102 Cardiopulmonary Anatomy & Phy. for Polysomnography (3-0-3) A course designed to develop knowledge of normal cardiopulmonary anatomy and physiology and the pathophysiology of selected respiratory diseases needed by personnel employed in a sleep lab.
-Topics covered include: Basic anatomy of the pulmonary system to include the nose, mouth, upper airway, tracheobronchial tree, the gross and microscopic anatomy of the lungs, structures of the chest wall, the muscles of ventilation, blood supply to the lungs and the neural control of ventilation.
-The basic physiology of ventilation including pressure gradients, lung compliance, airway resistance and work of breathing, respiration, gas exchange, oxygen uptake and delivery mechanisms.
+SLEP 1102 Cardiopulmonary Anatomy & Phy. for Polysomnography (3-0-3)A course designed to develop knowledge of normal cardiopulmonary anatomy and physiology and the pathophysiology needed by personnel employed in a sleep lab.
+Topics covered include: breathing, respiration, gas exchange, oxygen uptake and delivery mechanisms.
 Anatomy of the cardiovascular system including the blood, blood vessels, and heart.
 The application and interpretation of basic ECG's and the recognition of arrhythmias.
-Physiology of the cardiovascular system including cardiac contraction, the concepts of preload, afterload, and contractillity, the control of blood pressure and assessment of cardiac status based on basic hemodynamic parameters.
+Physiology of the cardiovascular system including cardiac contraction, the concepts of preload, afterload, and contractillity.
 Corequisites: None.
 Prerequisites: Admission to the program.
-Offered: On demand.
+Offered: On demand